curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 "9, 10" the IV line begins to feed the substance into his bloodstream.

 The performance begins.
 He meditates on the metronome.
 In wait for his timing queues.
 Hundreds of millions are sharing the experience.
-The multi-dimensional buildup is intense - even the least sensitive could feel it.
-He enters the altered consciousness, observing himself.
-Just like any audience member is observing, deep inside his consciousness.
+The multi-dimensional buildup is intense for even the least sensitive practitioners.
+He enters the altered state of consciousness, observing himself.
+Just like any member of his audience is observing him, deep inside his consciousness.
 The main difference being, he is observing himself, observing himself, observing himself, recursively, every two seconds one level deeper.

 "7, 8" observing himself, observing himself, observing himself, observing himself.

-Eventually it becomes an exercise of remembering how many layers deep he is.
+He is an expert at observing his observations.
+It's muscle memory.
+It quickly becomes an exercise of remembering how many layers deep he is.
 He's done this so many times, the exercise is subconscious.
-The first 10 each feel different. <different, how> 10-50 layers deep are a shade deeper - the present is still within sight.
-50-100 a deeper shade - the present is a distant memory.
-100+ a dangerous shade - the present is lost in a tidal wave of recursion.
+The first 10 each feel different.
+Like the colours of the rainbow.
+10-50 layers deep are like different shades of grey - the present is still within sight.
+50-100 layers deep are like different shades of black - the present is a distant memory.
+100+ layers deep like are a dangerous shade of the kind of black that makes your eyes scream, "I can't see!"
+The present is lost in deafening recursion.
 The performance can last only as long as the length of his queue of recursive observations.
 The performance is only as good as the splitting observations he can keep in working memory.

 "9, 10" observing himself, observing himself, observing himself...

 He's peering into a portal into his own universe two seconds ago and there is no end in sight.
 The first split is coming.
 His equipment entangles a quantum bit.
 Half of the universes get a "1", the other half get a "0".
 He follows the decision, while retaining his connection to the other versions of himself.
 He processes their thoughts simultaneously alongside his own, recursively observing every version.

 It's an unmatched feeling, to be two separate people at once.
 The one-ness of it, connection to the universe, belonging, "things are exactly as they should be."
-Every split amplifies the ecstacy.
-That's what the audience is here for, absorbing his psychosomatic experience.
+Every split amplifies the ecstasy.
+That's what the audience is here for, their minds linked to his, absorbing his psychosomatic experience.

  He configured it to 101 layers deep, 202 seconds of multi-dimensional performance.
 He can keep virtually unlimited visual observations in working memory, but he's limited by how many observations he can simultaneously "record".
 His upper limit is around 16 concurrent streams of thought before he starts losing them.
 This upper limit is what makes him so celebrated.
 The average person can handle two, professionals can handle around 8 or 10.
-Every additional connection adds to the existential ecstacy for both him and the audience.
+Every additional connection adds to the existential ecstasy for both him and the audience.

 "9, 10" There's a pool of about 100,000 versions of himself that have made it this far, exactly as he is.
 He exclaims:

+---

 |"0", I exist across another dimension | "1", I exist across another dimension |
 |---|---|